Q Crew / Posted 10.2.2012

 With a little variety I find less stress, more productivity, and genuine happiness.

-The Meta Q Crew consists of the talented folks at Q Digital Studio, who happily bring you Meta Q each week.
-We're passionate about all things web.
+The Q Crew consists of the talented folks at Q Digital Studio, who happily bring you essays and insights every week.
+We’re passionate about all things web and digital.
 We love ExpressionEngine.
 And of course, we love you.